Globski/alx-interview/0x01-lockboxes/README.md

   boxes = [[1], [2], [3], [4], []]
   print(canUnlockAll(boxes))  # Expected Output: True
   ```
-  - **Description**: This case tests a straightforward scenario where each box has a key to the next box, allowing all boxes to be opened.
+  - **Description**: Each box contains a key to the next, allowing access to all boxes.

 - **Test Case 2**:
   ```python
   boxes = [[1, 4, 6], [2], [0, 4, 1], [5, 6, 2], [3], [4, 1], [6]]
   print(canUnlockAll(boxes))  # Expected Output: True
   ```
-  - **Description**: This case checks a more complex scenario with multiple keys that open various boxes, ensuring that all boxes can still be accessed.
+  - **Description**: A complex scenario with multiple keys leading to all boxes being accessible.

 - **Test Case 3**:
   ```python
   boxes = [[1, 4], [2], [0, 4, 1], [3], [], [4, 1], [5, 6]]
   print(canUnlockAll(boxes))  # Expected Output: False
   ```
-  - **Description**: This case tests a situation where not all boxes can be opened due to missing keys.
+  - **Description**: A case where not all boxes can be opened due to missing keys.

 ### Modifying Test Cases

-You can modify the `main_0.py` file to add or change test cases as needed.
-Simply create new lists of boxes and call the `canUnlockAll` function with those lists.
+To add or modify test cases, edit the `main_0.py` file.
+You can create new lists of boxes and call the `canUnlockAll` function to test different scenarios.

-### Viewing Output
-The output of the test cases will be printed in the terminal, showing `True` or `False` based on whether all boxes can be opened for each test case.

 ### Example Output

+When running the test script, the output will display whether all boxes can be opened for each test case:

 ```
 True
 True
 False
 ```

+### Additional Notes

+1. **Graph Theory Basics**:
+   - Visualize boxes as nodes and keys as edges in a graph.
+   - Implement traversal algorithms (DFS or BFS) to explore reachable boxes.

+2. **Algorithmic Complexity**:
+   - Analyze time and space complexity to evaluate the efficiency of your solution.

+3. **Set Operations**:
+   - Utilize sets to track visited boxes and keys efficiently.

+### Steps to Implement the Solution

+1. **Input Representation**:
+   - Represent boxes as a list of lists, where each inner list contains keys to other boxes.

+2. **Initialization**:
+   - Create a set to track visited boxes and a queue (or list) to manage boxes to explore, starting with box 0.

+3. **Traversal Algorithm**:
+   - Implement a BFS or DFS approach to explore boxes:
+     - For BFS, use a queue to explore each box and its keys iteratively.
+     - For DFS, recursively explore each box until no new boxes can be opened.

+4. **Check for Completion**:
+   - After exploring, compare the size of the visited set to the total number of boxes.
+Return `True` if all boxes are visited, otherwise return `False`.

 ## Tasks